Dictionaries and calculators

 Additionally, certain exam papers might specify the following:

-- Only certain calculators are permitted (the model would be specified in this instance)
+• Only certain calculators are permitted (the model will be specified in this instance)

 For further information about which calculators are allowed in which exams, please contact your Support Centre in the first instance.